Schmidt's Game and Nonuniformly Expanding Interval Maps: Introduction and statement of results

 \section{Introduction and statement of results}

 Let $X$ be a compact metric space, $f$ a countably-branched piecewise-continuous map, and $\mu$ an $f$-invariant measure on $X$.
 There are broad conditions under which $\mu$-almost every point in $X$ has dense forward orbit under $f$.
 This is the case, for example, if $\mu$ is ergodic and fully supported on $X$.
 The ``exceptional sets'' of points with nondense orbits, despite being $\mu$-null, are nevertheless often large in a different sense.
-In particular they are often winning for Schmidt's game, which implies that they are dense in $X$, have full Hausdorff dimension (if $X \subset \mathbb{R}^n$), and remain winning when intersected with countably many suitable winning sets in $X$.\footnote{See Theorem \ref{thm:schmidt} for the precise statement and \S\ref{sec:Schmidt} for the relevant definitions.} Examples of systems possessing winning exceptional sets include surjective endomorphisms of the torus \cite{MR2818688,MR980795}, beta transformations \cite{MR2660561,MR3206688}, the Gauss map \cite{MR195595}, and $C^2$ (uniformly) expanding maps of compact connected manifolds \cite{MR2480100}.
+In particular they are often winning for Schmidt's game, which implies that they are dense in $X$, have full Hausdorff dimension (if $X \subset \mathbb{R}^n$), and remain winning when intersected with countably many suitable winning sets in $X$ (see Theorem \ref{thm:schmidt} for a precise result and \S\ref{sec:Schmidt} for definitions).
+Examples of systems possessing winning exceptional sets include surjective endomorphisms of the torus \cite{MR2818688,MR980795}, beta transformations \cite{MR2660561,MR3206688}, the Gauss map \cite{MR195595}, and $C^2$ (uniformly) expanding self-maps of the circle \cite{MR2480100}.